Ludwig Wittgenstein: Death

+Posthumous work

 1953: Publication of the Philosophical Investigations

 Illustration of a "duckrabbit", discussed in the Philosophical Investigations, Part II, section XI.
 He used this image to explain "seeing that" versus "seeing as".

 The Blue Book, a set of notes dictated to his class at Cambridge in 1933–1934, contains the seeds of Wittgenstein's later thoughts on language and is widely read as a turning point in his philosophy of language.
 Philosophical Investigations was published in two parts in 1953.
 Most of Part I was ready for printing in 1946, but Wittgenstein withdrew the manuscript from his publisher.
 The shorter Part II was added by his editors, Elizabeth Anscombe and Rush Rhees.
 Wittgenstein asks the reader to think of language as a multiplicity of language games within which parts of language develop and function.
 He argues that the bewitchments of philosophical problems arise from philosophers' misguided attempts to consider the meaning of words independently of their context, usage, and grammar — what he called "language gone on holiday".
+Wittgenstein wrote, "For a large class of cases of the employment of the word 'meaning'—though not for all—this word can be explained in this way: the meaning of a word is its use in the language."

 According to Wittgenstein, philosophical problems arise when language is forced from its proper home into a metaphysical environment, where all the familiar and necessary landmarks and contextual clues are removed.
 He describes this metaphysical environment as like being on frictionless ice: where the conditions are apparently perfect for a philosophically and logically perfect language, all philosophical problems can be solved without the muddying effects of everyday contexts; but where, precisely because of the lack of friction, language can in fact do no work at all.
 Wittgenstein argues that philosophers must leave the frictionless ice and return to the "rough ground" of ordinary language in use.
 Much of the Investigations consists of examples of how the first false steps can be avoided, so that philosophical problems are dissolved, rather than solved: "The clarity we are aiming at is indeed complete clarity.
 But this simply means that the philosophical problems should completely disappear."